Domestic abuse - help and advice

 What is domestic abuse?

-• Physical abuse
+• physical abuse

-• Psychological and/or emotional abuse
+• psychological or emotional abuse

-• Sexual abuse or violence
+• sexual abuse or violence

-• Financial or economic abuse
+• financial or economic abuse

-• Harassment and stalking
+• harassment and stalking

-• Online or digital abuse
+• online or digital abuse

 Domestic abuse can happen to anyone.

-The following booklet provides information about our plans to tackle domestic abuse in Swindon:
+The following strategies set out how we are working to tackle domestic abuse in Swindon:

 Am I experiencing domestic abuse?

-There are many different ways that you can be abused and you could experience any one or more of them.
-A domestic abuser gains power and control over you to ensure you are intimidated, fearful and scared, and that you comply with their demands and needs.
+A domestic abuser gains power and control over you to ensure you are intimidated, fearful, and scared, and that you comply with their demands and needs.

-Domestic abuse can start at any point in your relationship and aims to chip away at your self-esteem, self-worth and confidence.
-It can start gradually and subtly, so this sometimes means you don’t realise that you are being abused.
-Some victims are never hurt physically, but the threat of violence may be all that is needed to keep you ‘in your place’.
-It makes you question your own judgement and become unable to make decisions.
+Domestic abuse can start at any point in your relationship.
+It aims to chip away at your self-esteem, self-worth, and confidence.
+It can start gradually and subtly, which sometimes means you do not realise that you are being abused.

-Coercive and controlling behaviour:
+Coercive and controlling behaviour

-Physical abuse:
+Physical abuse

-• Hitting, punching or slapping
+• Hitting, punching, or slapping

 • Shoving